newbiecoderwarehouse/Pull-Request-Challenge/template.md

 # My Answers :)
 1. For studying, paper or online?
-    - Answer: Online, paper
+    - Answer:
 2. Go to the theater or a movie?
-    - Answer: theater, movie
+    - Answer:
 3. Choose a free trip or money?
-    - Answer: money
+    - Answer:
 4. Win the lottery or find your perfect job?
-    - Answer: perfect job( just like they say -give a man a fish, man will survive for a day.
-Teach man fishing and that man is set for life)
+    - Answer:
 5. Salt water and waves crashing on the beach or temperature controlled, lovely water all year round.
-    - Answer: Do I have a choice of salt water and waves crashing on the beach all year round? lol
+    - Answer: